mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 (For educational purposes, we're ignoring the fact that we could've just used `range(1, 10, 2)`.)

-Again, this is a common pattern that can readily be converted into a list comprehension.
+Again, this is a common pattern that can easily be converted into a list comprehension.
 Because the `if` statement is optional (we built a list comprehension before without it), it goes in the _end_ of the list comprehension:

 ```py
 odd_squares = [num ** 2 for num in range(10) if num % 2]
 ```

-Notice that the order of the three components of the list comprehension is:
+Notice the order of the three components of the list comprehension:

  1. data transformation (`num ** 2`);
  2. sourcing the data (`for num in range(10)`); and
  3. filtering the data (`num % 2`).

-A list comprehension is often written across multiple lines, so as to occupy less horizontal space.
+A list comprehension may be written across multiple lines to improve its readability.
 For example, the comprehension above could've been written as seen below:

 ```py